 Early Orthodontic Treatment

 Early orthodontic treatment, also known as Phase 1, on average begins around the age eight or nine whereas Phase 2 starts around age 11 and older.
 One of the main goals for early orthodontic treatment is to correct the growth of the jaw or bite problems.
-Getting treatment also helps the development of permanent teeth to come in properly, which decreases the likelihood of getting extractions in the future.
+Moreover, receiving treatment also helps the development of permanent teeth to come in properly, which decreases the likelihood of getting extractions in the future.

 What Signs Tell You If Your Child Needs Early Orthodontic Treatment